majordookie/thunderstore-ci/README.md

 This is a templatable CI that will

-1. Automatically generate and upload a thunderstore mod on creation of a release branch using semver (release/x.x.x)
+1. Automatically generate and upload a thunderstore mod on creation of a release branch using semver (release/x.x.x), given that mod.json is set up properly.
-2. Once pushed to thunderstore, the pipeline runs on an hourly cron and will update the dependencies, push a new patch release branch, and upload that to thunderstore with the patch version.
+2. Once pushed to thunderstore, the pipeline runs on an hourly cron and will update the dependencies given in the mod.json .dependencies path, push a new patch release branch, and upload that to thunderstore with the patch version.

 ## Requirements